rundeck/docs/en/administration/cluster/index.md

 This feature allows Rundeck Pro cluster members to forward job executions to other cluster members based on a policy configuration.

 See: [Remote Job Execution][page:administration/configuration/remote-job-execution.md]

+### Rundeck Pro Replication
+This plugin is used for an active/passive configuration.
+Each cluster member can have its own database.

+See [Rundeck Pro Replication][page:administration/cluster/replication/index.md]